Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 - Providing customer service and answering questions about your specific energy plan.

 It is a common misconception that natural gas marketers are pocketing your delivery fees to pad their profits.
-In reality, the marketer collects the pass-through money and passes it directly back to AGL.
+In reality, the marketer collects the pass-through money and hands it directly back to AGL.
 Your marketer’s actual profit comes solely from the price per therm that you agreed to when you signed your service contract.
 You can verify these regulated rates through the Georgia Public Service Commission or by viewing the current AGL rates and tariff information.

-When you look closely at your statement, the AGL base charge isn’t just a single, arbitrary number.
-It actually encompasses several distinct, regulated line items that keep the Georgia energy grid functioning safely and reliably.
-The Georgia Public Service Commission carefully reviews these Atlanta Gas Light tariff provisions to ensure customers are only billed for necessary operational expenses.
-To demystify your statement, here is a breakdown of the specific components that make up the total pass-through cost:
+When you look closely at your statement, the Georgia natural gas base charge is not just a single, arbitrary number.
+It actually encompasses several distinct, regulated line items that keep the energy grid functioning safely and reliably.
+The Georgia Public Service Commission carefully reviews these tariff provisions to ensure customers are only billed for necessary operational expenses.

-| Components of the AGL Pass-Through Charge | Definition |
+| AGL Pass-Through Charge Rider | Definition |

 |---|---|